parrt/cs652/lectures/functional-python.md

 ### Generators

-Generators are just continuations.
+[Python Generators](https://docs.python.org/2/reference/expressions.html#generator-iterator-methods) are just continuations.
 Every method call has a stack activation record that holds locals and parameters.
 Return instruction normally pops this record off the stack but yield does not.
 Moreover, this makes the method special as the virtual machine recognizes it differently.
 Entry into this method the next time starts where it left off the last time. in other words, the pc register doesn't start at the first location in the method, it starts where the pc left off the last time.
 It's like a resume.

 java has no capabilities to do this.